samcarpentier/coding-exercice-1/README.md

 3. Review the indexing and top-n results calculation methods in [`NGramIndex`](./index/ngram_index.go), including methods used from external libraries to verify time complexity of the operations being used.
 This could be an easy performance optimization of this code.

-4. Make use of standard design patterns.
-Even if Object-oriented (OO) paradigms were used, no "proper" design patterns were implemented.
-The text sanitizer could be reimplemented as a pipe-and-filter pattern, the sorting algorithm could be reimplemented as a strategy pattern, etc.
+4. Make better use of standard design patterns.
+For instance, the sorting function under the [`NGramIndex.GetRankedSequencesByCount`](./index/ngram_index.go) could be reimplemented as a strategy pattern.